harshmunshi/harshmunshi.github.io/index.md

 ## Welcome to My Blog

 Hi all!
-I am Harsh Munshi, currently working at Graymatics inc as a Research and Development Engineer.
+I am Harsh Munshi, currently working at Footprint Technologies as a Sr. Computer Vision Engineer.
 My majority of task is based on Machine Learning and Image processing which as a whole is a real red hot topic in research right now!
 Let's collaborate, collate and contribute.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <script>